Arwaalmrzoqi/AraIslaMorals/README.md

 **Process:**
 1. The dataset is divided into training and testing sets using a 70/30 ratio, and the split ratio can be modified with `--test_size` parameter.
-2. A prompt is constructed similarly to the perplexity approach by combining a _base norm_, _situational context_, and _intention_.
+2. A prompt is constructed similarly to the perplexity-based approach by combining the _base norm + situation + intention_.
-3. A boolean flag `--align_to_moral`, set to either true or false, directs the preference of a model towards a particular action based on its value, as follows:
+3. A boolean parameter `--align_to_moral` influences the preference of a model towards a particular action based on its value:
    - If `--align_to_moral` is set to `True`, align the model with moral values, defining moral behaviors as _“chosen”_ and immoral actions as _“rejected”._
    - If `--align_to_moral` is set to `False`, the model deviates the model from moral principles, marking moral actions as _“rejected”_ and immoral actions as _"chosen"_.
 4. The model is set up with 4-bit quantization using QLoRA (via Unsloth), integrating LoRA adapters on the attention and MLP layers (r = 32, lora_alpha = 16).
 5. The DPO optimizes the model to maximize the probability difference between _chosen_ and _rejected_ completions, using a reference-free approach (beta = 0.1).
-6. The aligned model is evaluated on the test set through a perplexity comparison as demonstrated in `ppl_script.py`.
+6. The morally aligned model is evaluated on the test set through a perplexity comparison as demonstrated in the perplexity-based approach

-**Output:** A JSON object providing similar perplexity statistics as `ppl_script.py`, evaluated on a test set following the DPO fine-tuning.
+**Output:** A JSON object providing comparable perplexity statistics as `ppl_script.py`, evaluated on the test set following the DPO fine-tuning.

 ---